StartUp School in Research Projects

 StartUp School is involved in many research and development projects.
-Here in StartUp School we strongly believe in life-long learning.
-Participation to research and development projects ensures that we have the most cutting edge knowledge from the field of entrepreneurship, and startups in general.
+We believe in life-long learning.
+Participation to research and development projects ensures that we have the most cutting-edge knowledge from the field of entrepreneurship, and startups in general.
 Also, our research projects are one way to make sure that our service offering for the students is up-to-date and meaningful.
 Research and development projects are also one way to grow our international partner network.

 We have participated research and development programs such as Erasmus Knowledge Alliance, Erasmus +, and Interreg Europe.